streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 ### Bring it Together

-Now we have all the pieces in place we can create our view.
+Now that I had all the pieces in place I needed to create the view.
 There are several ways to do this, I chose to use a CAShapeLayer, this seems to make it a little easier to animate the path transition later on.

 ```
 let rect = CGRectMake(0, 0, 500, 500)